Every so often, cover songs come along that are so incredible they shine with a vibrance of their own. These are the best covers of all time.

 10. Valerie – Mark Ronson feat.
 Amy Winehouse

 Mark Ronson’s reputation as a hitmaker was cemented when he pulled an obscure Zutons song from 2006, enlisted the newly-famous Amy Winehouse on vocals, and transformed the track into one of her most recognisable hits.

-Four years later the world would tragically lose Winehouse, but her music – covers and originals alike – hasn’t diminished in the slightest.
+Five years later the world would tragically lose Winehouse, but her music – covers and originals alike – hasn’t diminished in the slightest.
 A potent reminder of one of the world’s great voices, cut short with so much left to give.

 11. Forever Dolphin Love – King Krule

 Connan Mockasin’s Forever Dolphin Love is already an extremely strange and difficult song to cover.
-However, when Archy Marshall of King Krule put his signature wails, grunts, and jazz flair on it you have a near flawless cover on your hands.
+However, when Archy Marshall of King Krule put his signature wails, grunts, and jazz flair on it you have a near-flawless cover on your hands.

-While extremely current and perhaps a divisive choice, this immaculate one off cover is what good music is all about earning it a spot on this list.
+While extremely current and perhaps a divisive choice, this immaculate one-off cover is what good music is all about earning it a spot on this list.
 Plus we’ve all gotta get our heads out of the ’70s every now and then.

 12. A Case Of You – James Blake